 As the first month passes of what promises to be a very exciting year for Europe, if you consider mass deportation, complete and total breakdown of social order and mass rioting and violence to be particularly exciting, it is important, now, more then ever, that we ignore those niggling feelings of uncertainty, submit to the EU Moloch and drink the

 What comes after the setup?
-A rumour table!
-Maybe the best rumour table I have ever seen.
-I shall describe why.
-In ye olden Days of Dungeon Magazine and the B-series rumours tended to be either true or false but in Slumbering Ursine Dunes they run the whole gamut from entirely nonsense to somewhat true, true but with a single detail being false, mostly false with a hint of truth, true but useless and pedantic etc. etc. They feel like rumours, albeit absurd rumours given to you by a mad inkeep (perhaps not overly surprising, considering they are given to you by a mad inkeep).
-The Wandering Monster table is kind of dull on its own but the previously or subsequently provided hints for roleplaying some of the monsters (Ghuls, Eld, Centaur Toll Collectors) should keep things fresh for the course of the adventure.
+A rumor table!
+Possibly the best rumor table I have ever seen.
+In ye olden Days of Dungeon Magazine and the B-series rumors tended to be either true or false but in Slumbering Ursine Dunes they run the whole gamut from entirely nonsense to somewhat true, true but with a single detail being false, mostly false with a hint of truth, true but useless and pedantic etc. etc. They feel like rumors, albeit absurd rumors given to you by a mad inkeep (perhaps not overly surprising, that is exactly what they are).
+The Wandering Monster table is kind of dull on its own but the previously or subsequently provided hints for roleplaying some of the monsters (Ghuls, Eld, Centaur Toll Collectors) should keep things sufficiently fresh for the course of the adventure.
 Speaking of which, on to the adventure proper.

 The trail broadens out and cuts through a 50-foot-long ironwood grove to a central four-way intersection.
 Fine delicate human bones are tied with silk ribbons on a tree just off the intersection.

 Within the mini sandbox there are two dungeons to explore.
-One is the Golden Barge, held by the Eld and reminiscent of the nautical barges of the Melnibonéans from Moorcock’s Elric, at least outwardly.
-The inside is an unnerving mix between a medieval palace and an alien hive, complete with organic components that can be destroyed (this has an actual effect on the dungeon proper).
+One is the Golden Barge, held by the Eld and reminiscent of the great barges of the Melnibonéans from Moorcock’s Elric, at least outwardly.
+The inside is an unnerving mix between a medieval palace and an alien hive, complete with organic components that can be destroyed (which has an actual effect on the dungeon proper).

 On par with the rest of the adventure so far, it is both strange, atmospheric and very well designed.
-Furniture composed of shellacked human peasantry, the incomprehensible antics of the Barge’s blister-grown Ghul guardians, two headed giant vulture with tumor-chest-tentacles, unique treasures, secret doors and nonlinear exploration and of course, a possibility to take control of the barge and use its weapons to make it a sort of base.
+Furniture composed of shellacked human peasantry, the incomprehensible antics of the Barge’s blister-grown Ghul guardians, a two headed giant vulture with tumor-chest-tentacles, unique treasures, secret doors and nonlinear exploration and of course, a possibility to take control of the barge and use its weapons to turn it into a basecamp.
 Very nice, and done with an effortless humility and brevity that is kind of marvelous.
 Even single encounters are pulled off with a flair that I have rarely seen.
 A four armed white ape at the top of the stairs throws barrels to any not particularly silent intruders.
 FUCKING.
 AWESOME.
 I have nothing bad to say about this.

 The second adventure is the Glittering tower, the sanctum of Slumbering Ursine Dune’s demigod ruler (and his gender-ambivalent werebear lover whaaaat?).
 Unfortunately for ole’ Medved the glyphs in the tower prevent him from ousting the inhabitants of the dungeons and upper towers, which happen to take the form of Eld invaders and Wereshark pirates.
-Sounds like a job for our noble heroes.
-Naturally, even the ground floor may be looted with a humorous chance of attracting an annoyed Medved on a 1 in 6 on one occasion.
+Sounds like a job for our noble heroes!
+Even the ground floor may be looted with a humorous chance of attracting an annoyed Medved on a 1 in 6!
 Awesome and great that the heroes have a chance to steal shit.
 Of course they will try.
 Once again, there is tonnes of stuff to interact with, loot, explore and murder.
 Even if the only adversaries are simple Eld Soldiers, something is usually included in the room, some action or tactic is described, or some twist is added to make it all feel exciting and memorable.
-Flashes of brilliance (continual darkness masked pit containing zombie mastodont) permeate this dungeon as they do the prior.
+Flashes of brilliance (Continual Darkness masked pit containing zombie mastodon) permeate this dungeon as they do the prior ones.

 If you are getting tired of bog standard DnD and you are in search of something that feels both entirely fresh yet undeniably like DnD, this is it.
 You have reached Nirvana.
-This is the best OSR/DnD adventure I have seen in a long time, possibly evar and I vow to join the cult of social justice if you ever hear me utter those very same words ever again (and to make things interesting I am checking out Deep Carbon Observatory soon).
+This is the best OSR/DnD adventure I have seen in a long time, possibly evar and I vow to join the cult of the rainbow hair if you ever hear me utter those very same words ever again (and to make things interesting I am checking out Deep Carbon Observatory soon).

 The monster section is sparse but diverting, offering a host of original takes on old tropes as well as a take on the Vancian monstrosities I had already detected a whiff of.
 Pelgranes and Grues and cybernetic beetles and bear soldiers and all manner of strange spirits.
 I love it.
-Some entries are even provided with their own little paragraphs of mythical origins, each equally whimsical and silly and delivered with a whimsical drollery that i have not seen elsewhere.
+Some entries are even provided with their own little paragraphs of mythical origins, each equally whimsical and silly and delivered with a droll flair that I have not seen elsewhere.